Confirmed Keynote Speakers:

 3:40-4:00 | Claudio F. Martinez, Comparative Genomics of Convergent Evolution

 4:30-5:00 | Melanie Moses, Disease Surveillance: Design Principles from Immunology

 5:00-5:20 | Valerie Gremillion, Applying Evolutionary Meta-Strategies to Human Problems

 5:20-5:40 | Nathalie Mezza-Garcia, A Combinatorial Explosion in Bio-Inspired Political Networks

 Academic Disciplines (favored list):

-Complexity science, physical science, information and computer science, theoretical and evo-devo biology, cosmology, astrobiology, evolution, development, philosophy.
+Complexity science, physical science, information and computer science, biological sciences, theoretical and evo-devo biology, cosmology, astrobiology, and philosophy.